unredacted-word/spectacle/book/foreword.md

 making Debord's work more accessible to those unfamiliar with Marx, Hegel, and the breadth of other works and concepts alluded to in his text, I've knowingly ossified my own translation.
-The reader is strongly encouraged to wander from these pages back to the original text—and beyond.
+The reader is strongly encouraged to wander from these pages back to the timelessness of the original—and beyond.

 Foreign languages are much like distant places, and the act of translation is to visit these places.
 We may recognize similarities, but these places are unique